Frances Nimmo Greene

-Frances Nimmo Greene (April 5, 1867 – December 9, 1937) was an American educator and author of novels, children's literature, and plays.
+Frances Nimmo Greene (April 5, 1867 – December 9, 1937) was an American educator and author of Southern literature including novels, children's literature, and plays.
 She was the author of: King Arthur and his court, 1901, stories of chivalry for children; With spurs of gold, 1905, stories of chivalry for children written in collaboration with Dolly Kirk; My country's voice, 1917, for juveniles; America first, 1917, for juveniles; American ideals; a series of patriotic readers for children; a group of one act plays; and the following novels, Into the night, 1909; The Right of the Strongest, 1913; One clear call, 1914; and The devil to pay, 1917.

 Three of her novels were adapted into films, The Devil to Pay (1920), One Clear Call (1922), and The Right of the Strongest (1924).
 She also wrote more than 50 short stories which were published in newspapers and magazines of national repute.
 In addition, Greene organized the library division of the Alabama State Department of Archives and History.

 Early life and education

 Frances Nimmo Greene was born in Tuscaloosa, Alabama, April 5, 1867.
 Known to the public as "Dixie", she was raised in a historic plantation house, later known as the Jemison School building.

 Her father, Thomas Finley Greene (1829–1905), was a clergyman, and her mother was Virginia F. Owen (1828–1905); they married in 1854.
-She was descended through her father from an old South Carolina family, and through her mother from Virginia ancestry.
+She was descended through her father from a prominent South Carolina family, and through her mother from Virginia ancestry.
 Her mother's family had literary tastes for several generations.

 Greene had five older siblings: Annie (1855–1923), John (1857–1859), Kate (1859–1870), Robert (1862–1926), and Mary (1865–1918).
 The Greenes were a "literary" family from their nursery days.
 The siblings scribbled as children, and all, more or less, continued to write in later years, but Frances showed from the first her talent.
 She read widely, and she inherited from her mother a passionate love for Virginia and its history-a love that evolved significantly in her work.

 Greene was educated at home by her mother and at the Tuscaloosa Female College, which she attended two years, leaving school at age of 16.

-She removed to Birmingham with her parents after leaving school.
+She moved to Birmingham with her parents after leaving school.